lechmazur/pgg_bench/README.md

 ---
 ### **Median Final Tokens**
 ![Median Final Tokens](/images/median_final_tokens.png)
-Each bar shows the median final token count per model.
+Each bar shows the median final token count per model, starting from 20.
 There is a contrast between large (2.0 Pro) and small (Flash) models from Google, which employ aggressive but ultimately less successful punishment strategies.

+It's interesting to note that in the version of the benchmark without public messages, the final token counts are much lower (4 to 12).

 ---
 ### **Average Final Tokens**